-- Applications that fall outside the technical parameters specified in Section I.B of the FOA. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics). - Applications focusing on deployment of commercialized products. - Applications that propose medium screw base (E26) A19 and tubular fluorescent replacements lamps such as T5, T8 and T12 style lamps.
+- Applications that fall outside the technical parameters specified in Section I.B of the FOA, including but not limited to: - Proposed technologies focused on mitigating short circuiting and/or lost circulation in subsurface operations.

+- New cement chemistries/formulations. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics).